MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 *WSS_ADMIN_WPG* has *read* and *write* access to local resources.
 The application pool accounts for the Central Administration and Timer services are in *WSS_ADMIN_WPG*.
 The following table shows the *WSS_ADMIN_WPG* registry entry permissions:

 >[!NOTE]
 >SharePoint 2013 uses the registry path "15.0" instead of "16.0" and file system path "15" instead of "16".
-Some paths listed below don't apply to SharePoint Foundation 2013.
+Some paths listed in the subsequent tables don't apply to SharePoint Foundation 2013.

 |**Key name**|**Permissions**|**Inherit**|**Description**|
 |:-----|:-----|:-----|:-----|